claranceliberi/computer-algorithms/README.md

 ## Table of contents

 1. Introduction to Algorithm
-2. Algorithm Analysis & Complexity
+2. Algorithm Analysis & Complexity <br>
     2.1 Definitions
     2.2 Complexity measures of the efficiency of an algorithm 2.3 Algorithm Efficiency